The Secret to Storing Every Type of Fruit and Vegetable

 Wash and dry loose leafy salad greens in a salad spinner, wrap them loosely in paper towels, and store them in a food storage container to keep the leaves from going soggy.

 Onions, potatoes, and shallots should be stored in a cool dark place to keep them fresh, like a basket in a cupboard or a cellar.
 Avoid storing these products in plastic bags as this encourages spoilage.
 Once cut, onions should be stored in a resealable bag in the fridge where they will last for around a week or stored in a container in the freezer.

 Wash cucumbers as soon as you bring them home from the grocery store.
 Make sure they're thoroughly dry as excess water will spoil them, then wrap each in a cloth or towel to prevent sogginess.
 Store in the fridge in a reusable vegetable bag.

 Apples and Bananas

-If you won't be eating them immediately, buy bananas when they're still slightly green and store them away from other fruits in the fruit bowl (they release high amounts of ethylene gas, which as mentioned can cause other fruits to go off more quickly).
+If you won't be eating them immediately, buy bananas when they're still slightly green and store them away from other fruits in the fruit bowl (they release high amounts of ethylene gas).
 Consider using a banana tree to keep them separated and minimize bruising.
-Keep apples in an uncovered fruit bowl on the countertop and make sure to store them out of direct sunlight.
+Keep apples in an uncovered fruit bowl on the countertop and store them out of direct sunlight.

-A great hack for storing fresh basil and herbs is to chop the leaves in a food processor and place into an ice cube tray with a little olive oil and store in the freezer.
+A great hack for storing fresh basil and herbs is to chop the leaves in a food processor and place them in an ice cube tray with a little olive oil and store them in the freezer.
 When basil is needed for a dish, just pop in a ready-made ice cube.